Insights on Going Independent: An Interview with GigX’s Fractional Chief Business Development Officer

 Matt: Exactly.
 And clearly, I think that there are benefits with all of these different services in the marketplace.
 GigX's stance is not that we are superior to others.
 It's just a different way to go about the model.
 If you think about it, it's actually the inverse of the typical model, isn’t it?
 In the typical model, these organizations have talent that they're “representing in the marketplace.”
 Then firms pay these organizations to get access to their talent pool.

 GigX works in the complete opposite direction.
-The talent pool pays us a modest subscription fee to be featured within the directory.
-And then we market that directory to organizations that we believe are most center of target to hire fractional workers and executives.
+The talent pool pays us a modest subscription fee to be featured within the Network.
+And then we market that Network to organizations that we believe are most center of target to hire fractional workers and executives.
 So, it's just a different way to approach this whole kind of business proposition.
 But we found it to be energizing for the members on our site and also very intriguing for the organizations that are leveraging it.

 Angelo: Another question I ask my guests is, what is the best business advice you've ever received and or given?